tonym128/storytime/_posts/2023-08-28-once-upon-a-time,-there-was-a-little-girl-named-lily.markdown

 ---
 layout: post
 title: Once upon a time, there was a little girl named Lily
-date: 2023-08-28 08:41:19 +0200
+date: 2023-08-28 14:42:25 +0200
 comments: true
 published: true
 categories: ["post"]
 tags: ["Story"]
 author: Tony Mamacos
 ---
 Once upon a time, there was a little girl named Lily.
-She loved to play outside with her friends.
-One day, Lily's mom suggested they have a picnic in the park.
-Lily was very excited and helped her mom pack sandwiches, fruit, and cookies.
+She lived in a small house with her mommy and daddy.
+Lily loved to play with her toys on the soft carpet in her room.
+One day, she saw a big number on the carpet.
+It was the number 5.
+Lily was very excited and looked at the number for a long time.
-When they arrived at the park, Lily's mom put down a big blanket and started to unpack the food.
-Lily helped by juice boxes and water bottles.
-As they ate, Lily's friend Sarah said, "This picnic is so lively!"
+Lily wanted to find out what the number meant, but she was too little to climb on the carpet.
+She felt frustrated because she couldn't see what was under her toys.
+She tried to walk around the carpet, but it was too big.
+Lily didn't give up.
+She tried to climb on the carpet again, but it was still too big.
-Lily's mom smiled and said, "I'm glad you enjoy it.
-Let's all have some more food to eat."
-After they finished eating, Lily and her friends played some games and ran around the park.
-It was a fun day for everyone!
+Lily's mommy saw her trying to climb on the carpet.
+She came into the room and saw Lily's sad face.
+Mommy knew what the number 5 meant, so she helped Lily find out.
+It was the color of her birthday!
+Lily was so happy to know what the number was.
+She gave her mommy a big hug and they played with her toys on the car